 Human development is intrinsically linked to spatiality.
 Places, spaces and spatial relations have been vital parameters in shaping the development pathway of humanity throughout history - and there is no reason to assume this may change in the future.
-On the contrary: Modern age globalization and the contemporary ecological crisis arising from multiple anthropogenic violations of planetary boundaries rather seem to indicate a further growing relevance and consciousness of spatiality in our struggles for a better future within a limited biosphere.
+On the contrary: Modern age globalization and the contemporary ecological crisis arising from multiple violations of planetary boundaries rather seem to indicate a further growing relevance and consciousness of spatiality in our struggles for a better future within a limited biosphere.

-Today there is a growing recognition in science, policy and society of the anthropogenic ecological crisis we are facing, including persistent problems such as biodiversity loss, climate change, resource depletion and disrupted biochemical flows or nutrient cycles.
+Today there is a growing recognition in science, policy and society of the anthropogenic ecological crisis we are facing, including persistent problems such as biodiversity and ecosystem service loss, climate change, resource depletion and disrupted biochemical flows or nutrient cycles.
 This crisis urges to instigate and accelerate deep sustainability transformations i.e. systemic changes in the natures, cultures, structures and practices characterizing human development, oriented at long-term social, ecological and economic justice.
 At the same time, it implies entirely new conditions for the conception and analysis of spatial change.

 Against this backdrop, the scientific remit of the DLGS is to develop novel insights and approaches to face the challenges of spatial sustainability transformations.
 We encourage and support pioneering studies that: